sixshans/SQA-Rakamin/README.md

 # SQA-Rakamin
-Homework Week 6 Selenium and Cucumber
+Saucedemo.com testing using Selenium and Cucumber